Reports

 - agentic Deep Research reports.

-The exact builder options depend on the current account capabilities.
+The exact builder options depend on current account capabilities.

 Quality information